Last Updated: June 5, 2026

 (jump to the top of the page)

-Scheduling Engine
+Calculation Engine

-The Scheduling Engine in Microsoft Project is a core software component that automatically calculates and updates task dates, durations, and dependencies based on various inputs and constraints.
+The Calculation Engine in Microsoft Project is a core software component that automatically calculates and updates task dates, durations, and dependencies based on various inputs and constraints.
 It takes into account factors such as task relationships (like predecessors and successors), resource availability (as defined in resource calendars), task constraints (like start and finish dates), and the project calendar.
-When any of these elements change, the scheduling engine recalculates to reflect the impact on the project timeline.
+When any of these elements change, the calculation engine recalculates to reflect the impact on the project timeline.

 Base Calendars